zahariev-webbersof/softuni-fundamentals-2022-01/README.md

 # SoftUni-Fundamentals-2022-01
-In this repository there are solutions to tasks from the programming Fundamentals course with Python of the software academy of SoftUni University
+In this repository there are solutions to tasks from the programming Fundamentals course with Python of the software academy - SoftUni University

 Lecturer of course - Mario Zahariev